6rz6/Battle-of-Titans-DBRX-132B-vs-C4ai-108B/README.md

 ```
   [reminder]This is the summary of the project we are working on:
-     my plan is to create out of the box edge cases of combinations of ML, LLMs Automation using open-interpreter which will each own a pod with an OS of his
+     my plan is to create out of the box edge cases of combinations of ML, LLMs Automation using
+     open-interpreter which will each own a pod with an OS of his
-     choice and allow each trained micro LLM to manage the pod as he desires (like its house and garage workshop) while the k8s cluster will be the parallels
+     choice and allow each trained micro LLM to manage the pod as he desires (like its house and garage workshop
+     while the k8s cluster will be the parallels
-     to a street where each a machine running a cluster of pods (is a Node) and the node network will be the equvilant to a neighborhood which will act as a
+     to a street where each a machine running a cluster of pods (is a Node) and the node network will be
+     the equvilant to a neighborhood which will act as a
-    'SIMcity' of AI's each with the freedom to interact with its neighbors (or not) write any code he feels would contribute to the AI sim society (or some will
+    'SIMcity' of AI's each with the freedom to interact with its neighbors (or not) write any code he
+    feels would contribute to the AI sim society (or some will
     choose to be villain's and disrupt their surroundings).
-I have already experimented with a cluster of 3 pods on 2 different nodes instructing them 2 things
+I have already experimented with a cluster
+    of 3 pods on 2 different nodes instructing them 2 things
-    1. gave them a task to replicate meaning create more pods with interpreters connected to an LLM (reproduction) and 2. build me a UI which i can see whom says
+    1. gave them a task to replicate meaning create more pods with interpreters connected to an LLM (reproduction) and
+    2. build me a UI which i can see whom says
     what to whom while i see in real time their plans conversations, successes and failures.
     I have in the UI an input filed where i can send a message to one or
-    all the SimAIs directing them if they get stuck in a loop and re-enforced training them to be productive and cooperative with each other.
+    all the SimAIs directing them if they get stuck in a loop and re-enforced training them to
+    be productive and cooperative with each other.
 [/reminder]
   [task]Think of me as a student with zero knowledge beyond Docker and Linux as base ---->>
     List each of the following docker images describe it and grade it according to how much it